ot4i/ace-maven-plugin/README.md

 </natures>
 ```
 * for pom templates see the sample (there are different poms for ibmint or mqsicreatebar)
-* there is also an old - but good - article how to mavenize your toolkit and projects.
-See https://developer.ibm.com/integration/blog/2019/04/10/ibm-ace-v11-continuous-integration-maven-jenkins/
+* When using an "old toolkit" - meaning ACE version 11 or still IIB -  you have to install maven in the toolkit (Eclipse) manually.
+Following article provides detailed instructions: see https://developer.ibm.com/integration/blog/2019/04/10/ibm-ace-v11-continuous-integration-maven-jenkins/

-In general there are **two 'build options'**
+As mentioned before there are **two 'build options'**
 a) mqsicreatbar
 b) ibmint

-## Comparison between mqsicreatebar and ibmint
+## Differences between mqsicreatebar and ibmint

 **mqsicreatebar**
 * uses headless eclipse under the cover (includinge maven e2 plugin)